-C. Prescribed Fire Certification
+C. Prescribed Fire Implementation Qualifications

-Only personnel certified as fully qualified will be assigned duties in prescribed fire.
-Minimum qualifications are based on the National Wildfire Coordinating Group (NWCG) Wildland and Prescribed Fire Qualification Guide (PMS-310-1/January 2000), which have been modified to meet agency needs.
-The Division has adopted the Prescribed Fire Burn Boss 3 (RXB3) to supplement the qualification system.
+Only personnel certified as fully qualified will be assigned duties in prescribed fire, notwithstanding trainees under qualified supervision.
+Minimum qualifications are based on the National Wildfire Coordinating Group (NWCG) Wildland and Prescribed Fire Qualification Guide (PMS-310-1/January 2023), which have been modified to meet agency needs.
+The Division additionally requires the training identified in the PMS 310-1 as "Other training which supports Development of Knowledge and Skills" for any new RXB2 or RXB1 qualification.
+The Division has also adopted the Prescribed Fire Burn Boss 3 (RXB3) qualification to supplement the qualification system.
 This position supervises prescribed fire operations of low complexity.
-The Prescribed Fire Burn Boss 3 requires an NWCG rating of Incident Commander Type 5 (ICT5) and completion of the Prescribed Fire Burn Boss (RXB3) position task book.
+The Division's Prescribed Fire Burn Boss 3 requires an NWCG rating of Incident Commander Type 5 (ICT5), completion of Intermediate Wildland Fire Behavior (S-290), and completion of the Prescribed Fire Burn Boss (RXB3) position task book.